ThinkingInTypes/ThinkingInTypes.github.io/IntroGenerics/Basics.md

 # Introduction to Generics

-Python **generics** allow classes and functions to operate on data of _various types_ while preserving type information for static analysis.
+Python generics allow classes and functions to operate on data of various types while preserving type information for static analysis.
 In Python, generics are primarily a static typing feature: they enable more precise type hints but do not change runtime behavior.
 In other words, generic types are mainly used by type checkers to catch errors early and to document code intent.
-For example, a _generic_ list of integers can be denoted as `list[int]`, distinguishing it from `list[str]`.
+For example, a generic list of integers can be denoted as `list[int]`, distinguishing it from `list[str]`.
-Such parameterized types--types _with_ type parameters--are called _generic types_.
+Such parameterized types--types with type parameters--are called generic types.
 Python's built-in collections (like `list`, `dict`, `tuple`, etc.) support this syntax (since PEP 585), and the `typing` module provides tools (`TypeVar`, `Generic`, `Protocol`, etc.) for defining user-defined generics.

-This chapter introduces how to write and use generics in Python using both **static typing** tools and some runtime mechanisms.
+This chapter introduces how to write and use generics in Python using both static typing tools and some runtime mechanisms.
 We assume familiarity with Python's basic typing module, so we focus on how to declare generic classes and functions, and how to use features like `TypeVar`, `Generic`, and `Protocol` (structural typing) to write reusable, type-safe code.
-We also touch on relevant Python 3.x enhancements (e.g. `__class_getitem__`) that enable generic behavior at runtime.
+We also touch on relevant Python 3.x enhancements (e.g.
+`__class_getitem__`) that enable generic behavior at runtime.
-Throughout, we provide complete code examples of typical use cases: a simple _holder_ class, tuples for multiple-return values, a custom _stack_, generic generator functions (suppliers), and protocol-based interfaces.
+Throughout, we provide complete code examples of typical use cases: a simple holder class, tuples for multiple-return values, a custom stack, generic generator functions (suppliers), and protocol-based interfaces.
 We emphasize idiomatic patterns and best practices, ensuring each concept is explained from first principles and built up gradually.

 ## Type Variables and Generic Classes

-A **type variable** is a symbol that stands in for an arbitrary type.
+A type variable is a symbol that stands in for an arbitrary type.
 In Python's typing system, we create one with `TypeVar`.
 For example: